 Around Fooldom, options have typically been given the polite brush-off.
 "Most investors," the argument goes, "do not need to use options to succeed over a lifetime."
 Which is true.
 "And most investors lose money on options."
 Which is not true when you use options in the right ways.

-For those unfamiliar, options give the option owner the right to buy or sell an underlying stock at a set price by a specific date.
+For those who aren't familiar with them, options give the option owner the right to buy or sell an underlying stock at a set price by a specific date.
 Options were introduced to the public in 1973 by the Chicago Board Options Exchange.
 They've enjoyed increasing trading volume annually as people learn of their value as portfolio tools.

 Buying put options for insurance on your stocks, especially when you have much of your savings parked in your portfolio, can be as smart as having insurance to protect your house against fire.